MircoBabin/KeePassCommander/README.md

 So I build KeePassCommander.dll plugin which runs a Windows named-pipe-server inside KeePass.
 And a KeePassCommand.exe commandline tool to communicate with KeePassCommander.dll.

 I'm using this plugin among other things to automate DeployHQ.
 In KeePass I store the DeployHQ API key.
 From a php script the API key is queried and then used.

+When I had to maintain a Delphi project, I decided it was best to install a development Virtual Machine.
+The VM contains the Delphi Alexandria IDE and lots of purchased components that were installed scattered all around the virtual harddisk.
+Because I run KeePass on the host (outside the Virtual Machine) and use Git inside the Virtual Machine, I created a new filesystem communication channel, next to the named pipe communication channel.
+This way I still have one KeePass (outside the Virtual Machine) that is also used inside the Virtual Machine.
+Making it possible to backup the Virtual Machine without having any passwords inside it.

 # Automatic installation scripts
 For unattended installation scripts the following flow can be used for the latest version: